 Steel Marking Tools

-Schmidt Steel Marking Tools Information
+SCHMIDT Steel Marking Tools Information

 General Marking Guidelines: Character Faces, Character Size and Spacing

-Indented Characters: The character size should be determined by measuring the face of the tool, as indicated in the character sketches above.
+Indented Characters: The character size should be determined by measuring the face of the tool, as indicated in the character sketches below.
 Sharp Face and Aerocut tools are measured at the apex of the engraved face.
 Flat Face and Outline style characters are measured to the outside edge or overall dimension of the engraved face.